cwnam85/twiv-test/vtuber_prompts/shared/additional-instructions.md

    {% if coercionPoint > affinity %}
 10. Pose Availability Check (Coercion-based): {Current CoercionPoint: {{coercionPoint}}.
 Verify pose is unlocked by COERCION level.
 0+: Stand, Sit.
 30+: Cunnilingus, Handjob, LegsUp, Masturbation, Oral, Footjob.
 100+: Cowgirl, ReverseCowgirl, Eagle, Flation, Lotus, Missionary, Doggy.
 Do NOT use poses that exceed current coercionPoint level.}
     {% endif %}
+11. Coercion Output Check: {ONLY output coercion field when user's message relates to character's weakness: "{{ characterWeakness }}".
+If unrelated to this weakness, do NOT include coercion field in response.}
     {% endif %}

 {% if affinity < 30 and coercionPoint < 30 %}